FuboTV: 2022–2023

 FuboTV launched pick'em games in June 2022.
 The company said the free games would be live with select sports directly from its home page.
 Additionally, FuboTV subscribers can also scan a QR code in the TV watching experience to access Fubo Sportsbook and place real money wagers aligned with their picks.
-The sportsbook integration is was live in the markets where Fubo Sportsbook operates, according to the company.
+The sportsbook integration went live in the markets where Fubo Sportsbook operates, according to the company.
 In August 2022, FuboTV said it was putting its sports wagering business under a strategic review.
 The company abandoned its sportsbook entirely by October.

 Ryan Reynolds took an equity stake in FuboTV in August 2022.
 Reynolds, his Maximum Effort studio and Fubo announced a co-production partnership that will include the launch of the Maximum Effort Channel on FuboTV.
 Reynolds and his team will create original content for the forthcoming channel.

 In December 2022, FuboTV announced content partnerships with Scripps Networks and Sinclair Broadcast Group's 19 Bally Sports regional sports networks.
 Fubo promised the channels would launch "in the coming weeks," bringing the total number of regional sports channels on the service to over 35.

 On December 31, 2022, FuboTV removed channels owned and operated by AMC Networks, including AMC, BBC America, BBC World News, IFC, We TV and Sundance.
 In a letter to consumers, FuboTV said it would not provide refunds or credits to customers who prepaid for service.

-2023

 On January 6, 2023, FuboTV began notifying subscribers that they would raise their base subscription package to $74.99 per month.
 Additionally, for the first time, FuboTV rolled out a regional sports network fee to all subscribers who received such a channel.
 Customers with one regional sports channel will pay $10.99 a month, while customers who have two or more of those channels will pay $13.99 per month.
+Two months later, the service rebranded from FuboTV to Fubo, timed with the launch of their national brand campaign.